CirclesUBI/whitepaper/Circles.md

 Bob trusts AliceCoin
 Alice makes a fake account and trusts FakeCoin
 Alice has 10 AliceCoin
-AliceFake has 10 FakeCoin
+FakeAlice has 10 FakeCoin
-Alice wants to buy something worth 5 PersonalCoins from Bob using FakeCoin AliceFake gives 5 FakeCoin to Alice and takes 5 AliceCoin from her AliceFake gives 5 AliceCoin to Bob
+Alice wants to buy something worth 10 PersonalCoins from Bob using FakeCoin FakeAlice gives 10 FakeCoin to Alice and takes 5 AliceCoin from her FakeAlice gives 10 AliceCoin to Bob
 ```

 ![](https://i.imgur.com/FdfRnYz.jpg)